hrafnass/ANTv2Exe/README.md

 ## General Info
 ***
-* About the Game: Antv2 is a reasearch program with the purpose to collect and analyze informations about human reaction time.
+* About Antv2Exe: It is a reasearch program with the purpose to collect and analyze informations about human reaction time.
 The recorded data and the evaluation are saved in a csv file named after the test person.
 The program is split up in two phases: the Main Window and the Game Window.

 ### Phases
-* In the Main Window you set all necessary informatons proband.
+* In the Main Window you set all necessary informatons about the proband.
 You can find more detailed informations at [Main.md](/doc/Main.md)
 * In the Game Window you first get an exercise with extra informations, about your reaction.
 You can find more detailed informations at [Game.md](doc/Game.md)
-* Researched Data: The use of the program is free and the data is only stored local at the user, but it would be nice if you could upload your data at ... .
+* Researched Data: The use of the program is free and the data is only stored local at the user.

 ## Used Technologies

-* MinGW : Version
+* MinGW : Version 4.3.4
 * Qt5 : Version 5.12.2
-* C++ : Version
+* C++ : Version 11

 ## Installation & System Requirement
 ***